 7. Is "control" under the subsidiary exemption found only where there is sole ownership by a PIV?
-How might the analysis change where a below-the-PIV SPV is majority owned by the PIV and controlled by a GP RIA but also has some minority ownership interests (for instance, co-investors or operating company management)?
+How might the analysis change where a below-the-PIV SPV is majority owned by the PIV but also has some minority ownership interests (for instance, co-investors or operating company management)? (updated February 13, 2024)

-As noted above in response to Question 6, the subsidiary exemption may apply to subsidiaries with ownership interests that are controlled or wholly owned by an exempt RIA or GP RIA.
-FinCEN did not provide examples of situations where an entity's ownership interests may be controlled but not wholly owned, but the preamble and text of the Final Rule dictate a functional test.
-FinCEN specifically declined to add "wholly" before "controlled" for purposes of the subsidiary exemption, instead referring commenters to the concept of "control" set out in the CTA.27 This suggests that there must be situations where an exempt entity does not own 100% of the ownership interests of a subsidiary but nevertheless controls such ownership interests.
-However, FinCEN also declined to extend the exemption for "wholly owned" entities to those that are "majority-owned" by certain exempt entities because this approach would, in FinCEN's view, extend the exemption farther than was intended by the CTA.28 In particular, and as noted above, FinCEN sought to prevent entities only partially owned by exempt entities from shielding all of their beneficial owners from disclosure.29
+As noted above in response to Question 6, the subsidiary exemption may apply to subsidiaries with ownership interests that are entirely controlled or wholly owned by an exempt RIA or GP RIA.
+To our view, the use of "or" in the subsidiary exemption suggests that there must be situations where an exempt entity does not own 100% of the ownership interests of a subsidiary but nevertheless controls such ownership interests.
+However, FinCEN also declined to extend the exemption for "wholly owned" entities to those that are "majority-owned" by certain exempt entities because this approach would, in FinCEN's view, extend the exemption farther than was intended by the CTA.29 In particular, and as noted above, FinCEN sought to prevent entities only partially owned by exempt entities from shielding all of their beneficial owners from disclosure.30